OSGeo/gdal/gdal/doc/source/drivers/vector/pg_advanced.rst

 faster than in previous versions, so using tables= or schemas= options will not bring further noticeable speed-ups.

-Starting with GDAL 1.6.0, the set of tables to be scanned can be overridden by specifying *tables=[schema.]table[(geom_column_name)][,[schema2.]table2[(geom_column_name2)],...]* within the connection string.
+The set of tables to be scanned can be overridden by specifying *tables=[schema.]table[(geom_column_name)][,[schema2.]table2[(geom_column_name2)],...]* within the connection string.
 If the parameter is found, the driver skips enumeration of the tables as described in the next paragraph.

-Starting with GDAL 1.7.0, it is possible to restrict the schemas that will be scanned while establishing the list of tables.
+It is possible to restrict the schemas that will be scanned while establishing the list of tables.
 This can be done by specifying *schemas=schema_name[,schema_name2]* within the connection string.
 This can also be a way of speeding up the connection to a